nealcaren/fightordie/Volumes/37/05/capital_n.md

 Mr. Bruce did not stress the logic of the situation so much as the courtesy.
 He said repeatedly to editors: the colored people of the United States desire to have the word Negro capitalized, and their wishes ought to be respected.

 It was this argument that brought down the *Atlantic Monthly* and the *New York Times*.
-The Times says: “In our Style Book, Negro is now added to the list of words to be capitalized.
-It is not merely a typographical change, it is an act in recognition of racial self-respect for those who have been for generations in the `lower case’.”
+The Times says: "In our Style Book, Negro is now added to the list of words to be capitalized.
+It is not merely a typographical change, it is an act in recognition of racial self-respect for those who have been for generations in the `lower case'."

 There remains scarcely a respectable periodical in the United States that refuses to capitalize Negro.
 In fact, the Government Printing Office in Washington and the *Forum* magazine stand almost alone.